zmanda/zestic/doc/040_backup.rst

 ``--with-atime`` option to the ``backup`` command.

-Backing up full security descriptors on windows is only possible when the user has ``SeBackupPrivilege``privilege or is a member of backup operators or is running as admin.
+Backing up full security descriptors on windows is only possible when the user has ``SeBackupPrivilege``privilege or is running as admin.
 This is a restriction of windows not restic.
-If either of these conditions are not met, only the current user's owner, group and DACL will be backed up.
+If either of these conditions are not met, only the owner, group and DACL will be backed up.

 Note that ``restic`` does not back up some metadata associated with files.
 Of particular note are::